 1. Patty Battle: Hamburger vs. Turkey Burger vs. Veggie Burger

 The undisputed king of the fast-food menu, the hamburger packs a muscle-building, energy-enhancing punch, with around 24 grams of protein in one quarter-pound, 80 percent lean serving.
 But because it also comes in at 250 calories and a whopping 20 grams of fat, this American favorite can wreak havoc on blood pressure, weight, and cholesterol level.
-And that’s not counting the fat it’s often fried in and its traditional accoutrements of calorie-packed cheese, a starchy white-flour bun, sugary ketchup, and sodium-loaded pickles (not to mention the danger of disease a pink burger can present).
+And that’s not counting the fat it’s often fried in and its traditional accoutrements of calorie-packed cheese, a starchy white-flour bun, sugary ketchup, and sodium-loaded pickles (not to mention the a pink burger can present).

 So many of us are opting for a turkey patty, which we believe to be leaner.
 But that's not always true, according to Katie Ferraro, a registered dietician and assistant clinical professor of nutrition at the University of California, San Francisco.
 “Turkey burgers can be worse for you than beef burgers because often the dark meat and skin are ground up [and used in the burger].
 And that increases the saturated fat.
 If you order a turkey burger in a restaurant, you usually get more calories and fat than you would in a regular beef burger.”

 Dr. Lauri Wright, assistant professor of community and family health at the University of South Florida, agrees.
 “If you go for a beef burger, go with ground sirloin, which is naturally lower in fat.
 If you’re looking at the turkey burger, go for the turkey that’s made from the breast.”